 A strong interview can’t make up for a poor academic record and disappointing essay.
 But it might add sparkle to an already appealing application package.
 In today’s competitive admissions climate, it’s smart to take every opportunity to shine that comes your way.

-Stay tuned for tips on how to ace your interviews.
-Coming soon!
+For tips on how to ace your interviews, click here.

 – The College Strategist